 2. Sand any rough areas lightly with fine sandpaper or sanding sticks.
 Wash/rinse, let dry.

-3. Apply 2 or 3 thin coats of Future acrylic floor wax (or other acrylic clear coat).
+3. Apply 1 or 2 thin coats of Future acrylic floor wax (or other acrylic clear coat).
 I apply with #2 brush and put it on thicker on any "rough" areas.
+You will note it "soaks in".
 Inspect surface, sand and touch up again if needed .
 Remember the next layers of paint will also add thickness so try not to add too much .
 For information on Future or it's equivalents: [url]http://www.swannysmodels.com/TheCompleteFuture.html[/url]

 4. Prime with spray primer of your choice.
 I use Tamiya Fine Surface Primer rattle can.
 Sand lightly again *if needed* and touch up.